gradle/gradle/design-docs/gradle-2.0.md

 * Remove methods from `ArtifactRepositoryContainer` and `RepositoryHandler` that accept an Ivy `DependencyResolver` as parameter.
 * Remove methods from `ArtifactRepositoryContainer` that return `DependencyResolver`.
 * Remove `RepositoryHandler.mavenRepo()`.
-* Change the `MavenResolver` implementation so that it no longer extends `DependencyResolver`.
+* Change the `AbstractMavenResolver` so that it no longer extends `DependencyResolver`.
 * Change the `FlatDirRepository` implementation so that it no longer uses a `DependencyResolver` implementation.
+* Remove Ivy packages from the Gradle API filter.
 * Remove Ivy version from the output of `gradle -v`.
 * Remove loopback resolver, ModuleVersionRepository -> Ivy adapter.